cs-AI-dev/Keeneyed-4/EULA.md

 - Article 1.1: "We", "Our", "Us", and "the Developers" shall all refer to the registered contributors to the development of the Keeneyed-4 artificial intelligence system;
 - Article 1.2: "You" and "Your" shall both refer to the user, distributor, reseller, or any other person entering into this EULA who is in possession of the Keeneyed-4 artificial intelligence system;
 - Article 1.3: "the System" shall refer to the Keeneyed-4 artificial intelligence system's software in its entirety as well as any associated hardware or other software;
-- Article 1.4: "EULA agreement", "EULA", "License", and "Agreement" shall all refer to this end-user license agreement; and
+- Article 1.4: "EULA agreement", "EULA", "License", and "Agreement" shall all refer to this end-user license agreement;
-- Article 1.5: "Reseller" and "Distributor" shall both refer to sources of indirect reception of the Keeneyed-4 artificial intelligence system's hardware or software components that have received written authorization from the Developers to resell and/or distribute the hardware or software components.
+- Article 1.5: "Reseller" and "Distributor" shall both refer to sources of indirect reception of the Keeneyed-4 artificial intelligence system's hardware or software components that have received written authorization from the Developers to resell and/or distribute the hardware or software components; and
+- Article 1.6: "Singularity State", "Singularity", and "Uncontrollable Digital Entity" shall all refer to any state of an entity created by or being simulated by this Keeneyed-4 artificial intelligence engine's software components where the entity gains the ability to (but does not necessarily) modify its own program in ways which would a) trigger any and/or all Theseus limiter programs installed on the entity and/or b) allow the entity to perform or prevent the performance of a task which it was not originally capable of or designed to perform or prevent the performance of.

 ## Section 2 - Applications of This EULA